kumarkketan/TMDB_Top_rated_movie_analysis/README.md

 Insights I Found

-  • Drama and Crime were the most common genres among top-rated movies.
+  • Drama was the most common genres among top-rated movies.

   • The early 1990s and 2010s saw a peak in high-rated movie releases.
+And after 2020s its dropping

   • Higher popularity didn't always mean better ratings.